joaorjoaquim/Live-Chat-with-Websocket-and-ReactJS/README.md

 ## 🧐 About <a name = "about"></a>

-This project it's about developing skills in MongoDB and NodeJS, creating a image upload system in the backend using ExpressJS as a framework.
+This project it's about developing skills using Websocket.io and basic HTML and CSS, creating a live chat using ExpressJS as a framework.

 ## 📁 Structures <a name="structures"></a>